sigmdel/mosquitto-p/README.md

 returns `True` when the library is statically linked and represents the only change to the original library when `DYNAMIC_MOSQLIB` is not defined.

+Added an additional initial test for `mosquitto_lib_loaded` when setting the `libinited` boolean in the `mqttclass initialisation` procedure.
+That way the `mosquitto_lib_init()` function will not be called if the `mosquitto` library was not found.

+Added `UnSubscribe` functions in `TMQTTConnection`.
+These were suggested by JacoFourie in issue #5: No Unsubscribe 2020-10-3.

 There must be an easier way to trap an error when a statically linked library is not found or to test for the presence of the library before it is loaded.
 Anyone?

-Added `UnSubscribe` functions in `TMQTTConnection`.
-These were suggested by JacoFourie in issue #5: No Unsubscribe 2020-10-3.

 ### License